sguox002/leetcode/leetcode-all.md

 idea: A[i]+A[j] must be odd. keep the odd and even separated.
 If the odd is beautiful then the even follow the same pattern is also beautiful.
 - divide and conquer
 - first step: divide into odd and even
-- further divide using 2A+1, 2A.
-another approach:
-if A is beautiful, then 2A, 2A+1, 2A-1 is also beautiful.
+- further divide using odd, even index elements: rearrange odd indexed elements all then followed by even indexed elements. another approach: if A is beautiful, then 2A, 2A+1, 2A-1 is also beautiful.
 [1], 2*i-1 ->1 2i->2 [1,2]